wandb/docs/docs/guides/track/log/log-models.md

 # Log models

-Use W&B to log models to your experiment.

 The following guide describes how to log and interact with models logged to a W&B run.

 :::tip